By Abby Normal

 My daughter’s father and I decided to move in together.
 He lovingly stepped into the role of father for the boys.
 Their half-sister now lives happily with her mother.
 We heard nothing from my ex for months.
 Then one day in December, just before Christmas, he called to say he had to move out of state.
 He wanted to say goodbye to the boys.
 His drug problem had become so severe, he’d been forced to act as a drug mule to pay off his debt to the dealer.
 His only escape was to leave.
 I gave him two hours at a local McDonald’s to say goodbye.

 My youngest son took it the hardest and began acting out with serious behavioral issues, even attempting to light our house on fire.
 He spent two weeks in a mental health facility, and thankfully, is improving.
 The longer they live without their father and the trauma, the more they heal.
 Three years later they have a positive, loving male role model.
-They will always carry the scars, and we are forever locked in emotional battles, but we are working together as a family to move past it all.
+They will always carry the scars, and we are forever locked in emotional battles, but we are working together as a family to move past it all in this child custody battle.

 A new way to be a family.